urban-it/project_zero/README.md

 ## The Team

-We are 3 guys from germany :de: which are currently trainees in the field of software development (:beginner:) and we are trying to get some experience in game development.
+We are a small team from germany :de:, mostly trainees in the field of software development (:beginner:) and we are trying to get some experience in game development.
+The name "Lazy Proggers" should be pretty self explaining, we are all somehow lazy which forces us to write simple and clean code.
 So don´t mind us...

 This file will be updated during the development.